This post may contain affiliate links, view our disclosure policy.

 - When done cooking take out chicken breasts and shred with two forks.
 Return back to the slow cooker.

 - In small bowl combine the flour, salt, and pepper.

 - In a medium saucepan over medium high heat, melt the butter.
 Add in the flour mixture and stir with a whisk.
 Cook for 30 seconds, stirring constantly.

-- Slowly add in the half-n-half milk while whisking until smooth and incorporated.
+- Slowly add in the half & half milk, while whisking constantly, until smooth and incorporated.
 Cook and stir for a few minutes until slightly thickened.
 This won't take long.

-- Pour into the slow cooker, stir together to combine, and let cook on low for an additional 30 minutes.
-Serve!
+- Pour into the slow cooker, stir together to combine, and let cook on low for an additional 30 minutes before serving.